Credit Strong for Business Overview

 - Own at least 25% of the business

 - Be registered with the Secretrary of State for least 3 months

 - Be located in the United States and have a physical U.S. address place of business

 Credit Strong for Business Plans and Pricing

 With ether plan, business owners can cancel at any time without penalty.
 To do so, customers can simply pay the outstanding interest and loan balance.
 Alternatively, Credit Strong advises that users can contact their support team.

 Overall, Credit Strong Business is an interesting way for small business owners to build business credit.
-Additionally, once the loan is paid off, entrepreneurs will be able to access the $10,000 principal amount.
-However, it’s important that businesses consider the costs associated with Credit Strong’s service as well as ensure that they can afford the monthly payments — especially since late or missed payments could hurt their business credit.
+Additionally, once the loan is paid off, entrepreneurs will be able to access the principal amount.
+However, on that note, it’s important that businesses consider the costs associated with Credit Strong’s service as well as ensure that they can afford the monthly payments — especially since late or missed payments could hurt their business credit.
 That said, with the new 0% interest rate plans, it can be easier for customers to know exactly how much they’ll be paying for the service.
 To learn more about Credit Strong Business or to apply, be sure to check out their site.